Adamson Lagoon, Cindy Hallaran Pool to remain closed this weekend due to water visibility issue

 “The city’s Water Services crews are currently draining the pool,” Parks & Recreation Director Steve Wright said in the announcement.
 “Our staff will inspect and perform any additional cleaning necessary, and then College Station Fire Department will pump nearly 434,000 gallons of fresh water back in.”

-Late Friday afternoon, Cindy Hallaran Pool started showing the same "unexplained cloudy-water conditions" that were noticed in Adamson Lagoon and it was closed.
+Late Friday afternoon, Cindy Hallaran Pool started showing the same “unexplained cloudy-water conditions” that were noticed in Adamson Lagoon, and it also was closed.

 An announcement about the Monday status of the pools will be posted at cstx.gov/pools and on the city’s Facebook and Twitter accounts.